-All of the forms must be submitted to the Kingdom Seneschal.
+All of the forms must be submitted to the Kingdom Seneschal with copies to the supporting group - do make sure you keep copies for your own files.
 The Kingdom Seneschal will follow up with any members in the affected area who have not signed the petitions and will ask for feedback on the proposal from any other affected groups, including the sponsoring group.
 They must be convinced that the new group will be in the best interests of the SCA and will not adversely affect any of its neighbours.

 What else is taken into consideration?

 The decision to support a proposal for a new group is not simply a matter of five members putting forward a proposal, and there being no objections from the neighbouring areas.
 Attempting to become an official group too soon, and failing, can be traumatic for those involved, and we want to be as sure as we can be that each new group has the best possible chance of succeeding.
 This may mean telling you that you're not ready yet.
 The Kingdom Seneschal may consult with a number of parties to get a feel for the chances of the group's success, including the officers of neighbouring groups, the Crown, nearby Barons and Baronesses, the Board, or Peers with local knowledge.